Kelvin-Chen5/kelvin-chen5.github.io/index.md

 # About Me

 Hello there!
 My name is Kelvin Chen.
-I'm currently a student attending **Western Washington University** for my Computer Science degree.
+I'm an aspiring software engineer that enjoys solving problems and cooperating with others to make processes more efficient.
+I'm currently a senior attending **Western Washington University** for my Bachelor's degree in Computer Science, with plans to graduate on June 2022.
 Throughout my computer science education so far, I've learned specific code algorithms (ex. search and sorting ones), data structures, the importance runtime and space complexity, object-oriented code designs, cohesion and coupling, how the computer and operating systems work, threads and processes, and computer networks.

-**Main Coding Languages I Have Experience With**
+#### Main Coding Languages I Have Experience With
 * Java
 * Python
 * C